site search by freefind |

 This they said, tempting him, that they might have to accuse him.
 But Jesus stooped down, and with his finger wrote on the ground, as though he heard them not.
 John 8:2-6, KJV

 Jesus was teaching in the temple.
-The scribes and the Pharisees did not like the influence He was having over the people.
-This was one of the many plots they came with up to trick Him.
+The scribes and the Pharisees did not like His influence over the people.
+This was one of the many plots they devised to trick Him.
 So, even from the very beginning, this was not about the woman.
 She was, in a sense, an innocent tool in a vicious plot to destroy the ministry of Jesus.

 The scribes and Pharisees claimed to have taken this woman in the very act of adultery.
 This was to remove all doubt of guilt.
-They did not want to give Jesus an opportunity to escape their trap by letting Him say, "Can you prove it?"
+They did not want to allow Jesus to escape their trap by letting Him say, "Can you prove it?"
 No, they made sure there was no doubt of guilt.

 Here is the test.
 "Moses commanded…what do you say?"
-Are you going to support the Law of God given through Moses or denounce it?
-In their limited thinking, they thought that they had given Him an unanswerable question.
+Will you support the Law of God given through Moses or denounce it?
+In their limited thinking, they thought they had handed Him an unanswerable question.
 Either choice would destroy Him.
-If He said, "Stone her" then the people were going to recognize the injustice of killing one woman for adultery in a city full of immorality.
-Others were committing adultery everyday with no legal consequences.
+If He said, "Stone her," then the people would recognize the injustice of killing one woman for adultery in a city full of immorality.
+Others were committing adultery every day with no legal consequences.
 Would it be justice to revive an ancient law in just one case?
 On the other hand, it was the law of God through Moses.
-If Jesus said, "Don't stone her" then the people themselves would have picked up stones and stoned Him to death for blasphemy.
+If Jesus said, "Don't stone her," the people would have picked up stones and stoned Him to death for blasphemy.

 Of course, Satan had a deeper motive.
-His main purpose was simply to get Jesus to sin.
-It didn't matter how small, any sin would do.
-In order for Jesus to be the Lamb of God for the sins of the world, in order for Him to pay the price for our sins, He had to be perfect.
+His primary purpose was to get Jesus to sin.
+It didn't matter how small; any sin would do.
+For Jesus to be the Lamb of God for the sins of the world, for Him to pay the price for our sins, He had to be perfect.
 If Jesus permitted or condoned an injustice, He would sin.
 If He in any way broke the law of God through Moses [which was, in fact, His own Law since the Son is the Word of God] or condoned others breaking it, He would sin.
-It was not just the ministry of Jesus that was on the line, the destiny of every human being hung in the balance.
+It was not just the ministry of Jesus that was on the line; the destiny of every human being hung in the balance.
 As far as the scribes, Pharisees and Satan knew, it was a no-win situation.

 If a man commits adultery with another man’s wife—with the wife of his neighbor—both the adulterer and the adulteress must be put to death.
 Lev.
 20:10

-In order to be caught in the act of adultery there must be two people present.
-Simple logic.
+To be caught in the act of adultery, two people must be present—simple logic.
 You can't commit adultery by yourself.
 Since this woman was caught in the act, where was the man?
-The law is clear, BOTH deserve death.
-It is the satanic heathen cultures around the world and in history that make adultery a female offense and not a male offense.
+The law is clear; BOTH deserve death.
+The satanic heathen cultures around the world and in history often make adultery a female offence and not a male offence.
 God does not play favourites.
-The scribes and Pharisees had no interest in justice or in God's Law.
+The scribes and Pharisees had no interest in justice or God's Law.
 They were corrupt all the way through.

 How did Jesus react?
 He just ignored them.